 We at Mission Oaks Recreation & Park District want to make sure that District operations and land-management practices are as earth-friendly as possible.
 Our Sustainability Policy urges us to set a positive conservation example and to serve as an educational resource for residents of the District who wish to reduce their impact on the environment.
-There are more details in the attached documents below.
+There are more details in the attached documents at right.
 If we can help you, or if you have ideas that can help us, let us know.

 2015 and Beyond: Great Water Savings for Mission Oaks